Skittering Into Symbolic Meaning of the Iguana

 The iguana (most lizards, actually) will come into our awareness when we need a reminder to just simply BE.
 They’ll ask us to quit fussing.
 Just be still.
 Bask in the magnificent order of our world (the sun rises and sets, the air we breathe is always there for us, the earth keeps a lovely orbit, the seasons all march to a beautiful, orderly beat in time).

-Another symbolic meaning of iguana I've noticed is a subtle appreciation for all things.
-Spike loves Johnny Mathis - just swoons when she hears him (she also loves the music of Richard Wagner...who would have thunk it!?).
+Another symbolic meaning of iguana I’ve noticed is a subtle appreciation for all things.
+Spike loves Johnny Mathis – just swoons when she hears him (she also loves classical music of Wagner…who would have thunk it!?).

 How do I know she appreciates these things?
 Because her demeanor instantly changes when Johnny croons, and that itch is satisfied.
 Her color becomes more bright, her eyes twinkle, and I swear the corners of her mouth upturn in a smile.
 Her head even bobs a little when good music plays (I kid you not).